GrapeoffJS/kindagoose/docs/README.md

 # Schema creation

-Before starting to work with the database, it's necessary to create a schema and then a module based on it.
+Before starting to work with the database, it's necessary to create a schema and then a model based on it.
 The process of schema creation is beautifully illustrated in the [official documentation](https://typegoose.github.io/typegoose/docs/guides/quick-start-guide) `Typegoose`.
-For example, let's describe the schema of a user for the app `ToDo List`.
+For example, let's describe the schema of a user for the `ToDo List` app.

 ```typescript
 @modelOptions({schemaOptions: {collection: 'Users'}})